-As hikers we gain experience and confidence the longer we hike and depending on our interests, we often move onto longer day hikes and may even progress on to overnight and multiday trips.
+As hikers we gain experience and confidence the longer we hike and depending on our interests, we often move onto longer day hikes and may even transition to overnight and multi-day trips.
 It’s at this stage that several additional considerations come into play.
 One of these considerations that we are faced with is what do you do about food?

 For most day hikes it is relatively easy to manage your food and even on short overnight hikes you can forgo hot meals and drinks and keep things simple.
 But what if you do want that hot chocolate or hot meal at the end of the day?
 How do you heat it up?
 Or if you are so inclined, how do you cook on the trail?
-Now as a typical ‘gear head’ I must admit to owning four stove systems with my most recent purchase being the Esbit Pocket Stove.
-My stoves are mainly aimed at my multiday solo thru-hikes where I am trying to minimise weight.
+Now as a typical ‘gear head’ I must admit to owning six stove systems with my stoves being mainly aimed at my multiday solo thru-hikes where I am trying to minimise weight.

 When looking at purchasing a stove option you need to consider its use.
 Will you just be boiling water for a hot drink and for rehydrating your food or will you be cooking on the trail?
 On our typical multiday trips, we don’t tend to ‘cook’ and instead we usually drink two cups of tea/hot chocolate a day and boil up an average of 500ml of water for rehydrating a twin pack meal and a dessert every second day.
 For us this means we will be boiling approximately 1.5-1.8 litres of water on average each day.

 When comparing these stove systems you will need to look at the size and weight of the system which includes the unit creating the heat, the fuel source and the cooking/heating container.
 I have bypassed cooking on open fires here as well as avoided homemade stoves and will instead concentrate on readily available commercial systems.

 This cooking system involves a gas heating unit screwed into the top of a gas canister, which contains a butane/propane mixture.